shivayapandey/cat-dog-classification/README.md

 ## 🌟 Next Steps

+- **Experiment with Different Approaches:** Explore different architectures, hyperparameters, and data augmentation strategies for model optimization.
+- **Monitor for Overfitting:** Keep an eye on signs of overfitting and apply regularization techniques if necessary.
+- **Transfer Learning Exploration:** Investigate transfer learning with pre-trained models to enhance feature extraction capabilities.

+Feel free to clone and explore the code.
+Your feedback is appreciated.
+Happy classifying with your own pet photos! 🐾✨

+## 🌟 Next Steps

 - Experiment with different architectures, hyperparameters, and data augmentation strategies for model optimization.
 - Monitor for signs of overfitting and apply regularization techniques if necessary.
 - Explore transfer learning with pre-trained models to enhance feature extraction capabilities.